 the payment is made for good consideration, in particular if the money is paid to discharge and does discharge a debt owed to the payee (or a principal on whose behalf he is authorised to receive the payment) by the payer or by a third party by whom he is authorised to discharge the debt … [emphasis added]

-We have already seen an interesting US case of the particular example of the three party case.
+We have already seen an interesting US case of the particular example of the three party case [update: the appeal is noted here].
 Now comes news of an interesting US case of the italicised general example of payment made for good consideration.

 In Pincus v American Traffic Solutions, Inc, Pincus was photographed going through a red light (similar to the one in the photo, right), and he paid a penalty to American Traffic Solutions, Inc (ATS), made up of the statutory penalty and an additional fee for the convenience of paying online rather than by mail.
 He brought a putative class action (pdf) against ATS in Federal Court, alleging that several Florida statutes barred ATS from charging the convenience fee and that ATS was unjustly enriched by retaining it.
 The US District Court for the Southern District of Florida dismissed his claim (SD Fla, 14 Jan 2019 (pdf)).
 On appeal, the US Court of Appeals for the Eleventh Circuit concluded that the plaintiff’s complaint raised several unresolved questions of Florida law, and certified various questions to the Supreme Court Florida, in particular whether any claim in unjust enrichment that the plaintiff may have would fail because he received adequate consideration in exchange for the challenged fee when he took advantage of the privilege of using his credit card to pay the penalty (986 F3d 1305 (11th Cir, 2021) (pdf)).
 The Supreme Court of Florida answered that question in the affirmative (3 February 2022, No. SC21-159 (pdf)), and the Eleventh Circuit Court of Appeals dismissed his claim (17 February 2022, No. 19-10474 (pdf)).